devent/bootkube/Manual_Installation_Bootkube.md

 	--exec /bootkube -- start --asset-dir=/core/assets

-After a few minutes Bootkube should report:  _italic_ All self-hosted control plane components successfully started *italic* You can verify the installation with kubectl:
+After a few minutes Bootkube should report:  _All self-hosted control plane components successfully started_.
+You can verify the installation with kubectl:
-/home/core/bin/kubectl --kubeconfig=/etc/kubernetes/kubeconfig get pods -n=kube-system
+/home/core/bin/kubectl --kubeconfig=/home/core/assets/auth/admin-kubeconfig get pods -n=kube-system

 The output should be similar to this one: